danypark91/hd_log_reg/hd_log_reg_rmarkdown.md

     ## [1] -0.07491292

 The ANOVA test is used to compare the difference between the two statistical figures.
-The Chi-Square test helps to make decisions about whether the `df_model.part` differs signifcantly from the `df_model`.
-The p-value of the test is the key to make decision between rejection of Null Hypothesis.
-The lower the p-value, the evidence of difference is stronger, hence more likely to reject null hypothesis.
-In fact, the p-value is compared with significance value to make the decision. - H0:
-`df_model.part` = `df_model` - HA: `df_model.part` ≠ `df_model` The test
-result shows the p-value of 0.02496 which is lower compare to the 0.05.
+The Chi-Square test helps determine whether the `df_model.part` differs significantly from the `df_model`.
+The p-value of the test is the key to decide between the rejection of the Null Hypothesis.
+The lower the p-value, the evidence of difference is, hence confidently reject the null hypothesis.
+The p-value is compared with the significance value to make the decision. \* H0: `df_model.part` = `df_model` \* HA: `df_model.part` ≠ `df_model` The test result shows a p-value of 0.02496 which, is lower compare to 0.05.
+Based on this result, we can reject the null and select the alternative hypothesis.
-Based on this result, we can reject null hypothesis and select alternative hypothesis.
-The further steps used reduced model as it is proved that the reduced model is statistically more fit, it is used for the further steps.
+The prediction steps will use the `df_model.part` as it is proved that the reduced model is statistically more fit.

 ``` r
 #validate that the reduced model is statistically siginifcant over the full model